alfreedolf/ml-spp/README.md

 # ml-spp

-This project implements a stock prices prediction proposed solution of the following stocks Adjusted Close:
+This project explores a set of models for stock prices predictions.
+Repository implemented solutions aim to predict following stocks Adjusted Close value:

 * IBM
 * Apple